Text consolidated by Valsts valodas centrs (State

 tax reliefs,

-d) a certificate issued to a capital company licensed by Free
+d) a certificate issued to a capital company licensed by the

-Port of Riga Authority regarding on the right to apply the direct
+Free Port of Riga Authority on the right to apply the direct tax

 e) a permit issued by the Latgale Special Economic Zone